miladyboy/wingman/tasks/Tasks.md

 [x] Integrate Cypress or Playwright for automated E2E testing.
 (Hard) [x] Add Stripe integration for payments.
 [x] Remove text that says that the backend is reviewing your subscription state.
+[x] Refreshing when in the app should open either the last conversation you had open, or at least the first chat.
+[x] Update the title.